CyberDefender369/Hello-You/README.md

 <h2>Project Walk-Through:</h2>

 <p align="left">
 Screenshots 1 through 4 show the program gathering the user's name, age, city, and hobby.
-The final screenshot displays a meaningful message to the user.
+The 5th screenshot displays a meaningful message to the user.
+The final screenshot employs the .lower() method to remove any capital letters the user may have entered.
 <br />
 <img src="https://onedrive.live.com/embed?resid=C275DA66CF018782%2129453&authkey=%21AN-UvZQ1M-7r5YU&width=1039&height=680" width="80%" height="80%" />
 <br />